 What Are the Benefits of Dental Implants?

-Norman or Moore patients who are debating whether or not dental implants are right for them should consider the many benefits granted by implants.
+Norman, Moore and Oklahoma City metro area patients who are debating whether or not dental implants are right for them should consider the many benefits granted by implants.
 Implants are a highly successful solution for a wide variety of people, lasting longer, and producing more natural-looking results than many other tooth-replacement procedures.

-For many Norman and Moore patients, having a mouth filled with missing teeth is detrimental to their self-esteem.
+For many patients of the Norman, Moore and Oklahoma City metro areas, having a mouth filled with missing teeth is detrimental to their self-esteem.
 They might be more reticent to smile and might even avoid having their picture taken.
 What’s more, after not having teeth for some time, the jawbone can start to deteriorate, creating a sagging appearance in the chin and mouth.
 Having dental implants placed is a surefire way to tackle these issues.

 Patients will be fitted with straight, beautiful teeth that match the fit and shape of their mouth.
 No longer will patients laugh with a hand over their mouths; instead, they can smile and be proud of how they look.